EagerToLearnBrit/EagerToLearnBrit/README.md

 - 🌱 I’m currently learning all about different frequencies and have a keen interest in coding, also, the flipper zero, along with it's vast amounts of impressive capabilities
 - 📫 How to reach me: cchapman524@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-Hmm, i'll have a think
+Australia is actually wider than the moon!

 <!---
 EagerToLearnBrit/EagerToLearnBrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.